iter8-tools/iter8/mkdocs/docs/concepts/experimentoverview.md

         testingPattern: Canary
         # progressively shift traffic to candidate, assuming it satisfies objectives
         deploymentPattern: Progressive
+        weights: # fine-tune traffic increments to candidate
+          # candidate weight will not exceed 75 in any iteration
+          maxCandidateWeight: 75
+          # candidate weight will not increase by more than 20 in a single iteration
+          maxCandidateWeightIncrement: 20
         actions:
           # run tasks under the `start` action at the start of an experiment
           start: